Christmas and New Year opening hours and pay dates

 If you’re an employee or shareholder-employee and your injury happened at work, your employer must pay you for the first week.

-If you were injured outside of work, during the first 7 days you’ll need to take leave, like sick or annual leave, if you have it.
+If you were injured outside of work, talk to your employer about using leave, like sick or annual leave, to get paid during your first week off.

 Your first weekly compensation payment